InfoCapsule: The Canada Learning Bond (CLB)

 The CLB amounts accumulate for each child until the benefit year in which they turn 15 years of age, even if they are not beneficiaries of a Registered Education Savings Plan (RESP).

-An RESP must be open to receive the CLB.
+A subscriber must open an RESP to receive the CLB.
 It can be either an individual plan or a family plan in which all beneficiaries are siblings.

 Note: Although a beneficiary can be named in multiple RESPs, only 1 plan at a time can be designated to receive the CLB payments for a specific beneficiary.